Founder & Lead Editor

 When you dig into what people are actually saying about the Pulsar Trail, a few clear themes emerge.
 It's a bit of a love-it-or-hate-it shoe, depending on your feet and where you run.

-• Sentiment: Overwhelmingly, runners praise the shoe's comfort and responsive cushioning for long distances on dry, moderate trails.
-The bouncy Energy Surge foam gets a lot of love for making runs feel fun and energetic.
+- Sentiment: Runners consistently praise comfort and responsiveness on dry, moderate trails.
+The Energy Surge foam gets a lot of love for making runs feel fun and energetic.

-• Sentiment: Conversely, the most consistent and significant complaint revolves around the outsole's performance in wet conditions.
-Across the board, users report a serious lack of confidence and grip on damp rocks, roots, or muddy paths.
+- Sentiment: The biggest complaint is wet grip.
+Across the board, users report a serious lack of confidence on damp rock, roots, or muddy paths.

 "Cushioning is amazing and super comfortable, making long range days a breeze."